Azure/terraform-azurerm-avm-res-servicebus-namespace/README.md

   - `forward_to`                              - (Optional) - Always set to `false` for Basic by Azure.
 It Defaults to `null` for the rest of skus.
 The name of a Queue or Topic to automatically forward messages to.
 It cannot be enabled if requires\_session is enabled.
   - `forward_dead_lettered_messages_to`       - (Optional) - Defaults to `null`.
 The name of a Queue or Topic to automatically forward dead lettered messages to

   - `authorization_rules` - (Optional) - Defaults to `{}`.
-Map key is used as the name of the authorizaton rule.
+    - `name`   - (Optional) - Defaults to `null`.
+Specifies the name of the Authorization Rule.
+Changing this forces a new resource to be created.
+If it is null it will use the map key as the name.
-    - `send`   = (Optional) - Always set to `true` when manage is `true` if not it will default to `false`.
+    - `send`   - (Optional) - Always set to `true` when manage is `true` if not it will default to `false`.
 Does this Authorization Rule have Listen permissions to the ServiceBus Queue?
-    - `listen` = (Optional) - Always set to `true` when manage is `true` if not it will default to `false`.
+    - `listen` - (Optional) - Always set to `true` when manage is `true` if not it will default to `false`.
 Does this Authorization Rule have Send permissions to the ServiceBus Queue?
-    - `manage` = (Optional) - Defaults to `false`.
+    - `manage` - (Optional) - Defaults to `false`.
 Does this Authorization Rule have Manage permissions to the ServiceBus Queue?

   - `role_assignments` - (Optional) - Defaults to `{}`.
 A map of role assignments to create.
 The map key is deliberately arbitrary to avoid issues where map keys maybe unknown at plan time.
-    - `role_definition_id_or_name`             = (Required) - The ID or name of the role definition to assign to the principal.
+    - `role_definition_id_or_name`             - (Required) - The ID or name of the role definition to assign to the principal.
-    - `principal_id`                           = (Required) - It's a GUID - The ID of the principal to assign the role to.
+    - `principal_id`                           - (Required) - It's a GUID - The ID of the principal to assign the role to.
-    - `description`                            = (Optional) - Defaults to `null`.
+    - `description`                            - (Optional) - Defaults to `null`.
 The description of the role assignment.
-    - `delegated_managed_identity_resource_id` = (Optional) - Defaults to `null`.
+    - `delegated_managed_identity_resource_id` - (Optional) - Defaults to `null`.
 The delegated Azure Resource Id which contains a Managed Identity.
 This field is only used in cross tenant scenario.
 Changing this forces a new resource to be created.
-    - `skip_service_principal_aad_check`       = (Optional) - Defaults to `false`.
+    - `skip_service_principal_aad_check`       - (Optional) - Defaults to `false`.
 If the principal\_id is a newly provisioned Service Principal set this value to true to skip the Azure Active Directory check which may fail due to replication lag.
 This argument is only valid if the principal\_id is a Service Principal identity.

   Example Inputs:
   ```hcl